v8/v8.dev/src/blog/v8-release-81.md

 date: 2020-02-25
 tags:
   - release
-description: 'V8 v8.1 features improved internationalization support, Intl.DisplayNames.'
+description: 'V8 v8.1 features improved internationalization support through the new Intl.DisplayNames API.'
 ---

 Every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 8.1](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/8.1), which is in beta until its release in coordination with Chrome 81 Stable in several weeks.
 V8 v8.1 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.

 ## JavaScript

-### Intl.DisplayNames
+### `Intl.DisplayNames`

 The new `Intl.DisplayNames` API lets programmers display translated names of languages, regions, scripts, and currencies with ease.